 UPMC Mercy is a large tertiary-care hospital located in the uptown district of Pittsburgh, with a rich history, from its beginning as the first permanent hospital in Pittsburgh and the first Mercy hospital in the world, and continuing as a provider of faith-based care to its patient population, including the underserved in our region.
 The hospital remains the only Catholic hospital in the region to provide specialized services, including women’s health, neurological, cardiac, and orthopedic care, as well as serving as a Neuroradiology Stroke Intervention, Level 1 Trauma and Adult and Pediatric Burn Center.
 The hospital has been a focal point for teaching of students and residents from the University of Pittsburgh Schools of Medicine, Dental Medicine, and Nursing for many years and continues to provide educational experience for our residents in multiple specialties, including neuro- and cardiothoracic anesthesia.

-The University of Pittsburgh is an affirmative action, equal opportunity employer.
+The University of Pittsburgh is an Equal Opportunity Employer for Minorities/Women/Vets/Disabled.